PandaScience/FortySecondsCV/README.md

 * You don't need to change paper sizes / formats at all
 * You don't want to customize your CV further

-When you should use the FortySecondCV class:
+When you should use the FortySecondsCV class:

 * You want to highly customize your CV while keeping the sidebar layout
 * You don't want to modify any definition in the class file